stefanodji/YouTerm/README.md

 May I present you → **YouTerm!** (*Rocky theme music*)

 The perfect tool to look busy while actually watching YouTube.<br>
-Everyone will think you're running `terraform apply` or debugging production issues, but in reality, you're watching your favorite cat videos 🐱
+Everyone will think you're running `terraform apply` or debugging production issues, but in reality, you're watching your favorite cat videos directly from your Terminal 🐱

 ## 📊 Proven Statistics